Can the graviton have a large mass near black holes?

-To present the black hole solutions, it is instructive to rescale the time and radial coordinate $t=\sqrt{a_\infty}\tld{t}$, $r=\sqrt{c_\infty} \tld{r}$ so that the dynamical metric $g_{\mu\nu}$ takes the standard Minkowski form $\eta_{\mu\nu}$ asymptotically.
-In the new coordinates, the $tt$, $tr$ and $rr$ metric components are respectively \be A = \frac{a}{a_\infty}, ~~B = \frac{b}{\sqrt{a_\infty c_\infty}}, ~~{\rm and}~~C= \frac{c }{c_\infty} \, , \ee where $a_\infty=4(1-k_3)^4/(k_3^3-6k_3^2+6k_3-2)^2$ and $c_\infty=1/(1-k_3)^2$.
+where $a_\infty=4(1-k_3)^4/(k_3^3-6k_3^2+6k_3-2)^2$ and $c_\infty=1/(1-k_3)^2$.
 See Fig.~\ref{fig:sol} for a few fiducial black hole solutions.
 The hairy solutions deviate from Schwarzschild spacetime near the horizon, and settle down to it quickly as $r$ increases.
 From the $1/r$ fall-off behavior of the $tt$ metric component, we can infer the gravitational radius $r_g = 2GM_{\rm bh}$.
 As shown in the left panel of Fig.~\ref{fig:para}, the gravitational radius is generically greater than the horizon radius.
 The graviton mass $\sqrt{V}$ decreases exponentially to zero with $r$ (since we have neglected $m_0^2$), so typically within a couple of $r_h$ away from the horizon, the metric essentially reduces to the Schwarzschild metric, implying that all the current weak field GR tests can be easily passed as we shall see later.
 In the vicinity of the horizon, however, $\sqrt{V}$ can be of the order of $1/r_h$ or even larger.
 For a given $m$, the region where solutions significantly deviates from GR decreases as the black hole mass $M_{\rm bh}$ increases.